Continuous-time quantum optimisation without the adiabatic principle

 It is known that any Gibbs state, with a positive temperature, satisfies Eq.\ \ref{eq:work} \cite{Kou21}.
 A derivation of this can be found in Appendix \ref{app:gibbs_passive}.
-If we assume that the ETH (i.e.~Assumption $\ref{ass:eth}$) holds for the initial state, then it remains to determine if $U^\dagger H U$ is a local observable \cite{Dal16,Deu18}.
-If $U^\dagger H U$, where $U$ corresponds to a cyclic process, is a local observable than Assumption \ref{ass:work} follows as a consequence of Assumption $\ref{ass:eth}$.
+If we assume that the ETH (i.e.~Assumption $\ref{ass:eth}$) holds for the initial state, then it remains to determine if $U^\dagger H U$ is an observable that exhibits thermalisation \cite{Dal16,Deu18}.
+If $U^\dagger H U$, where $U$ corresponds to a cyclic process, does correspond to a thermalising observable, then Assumption \ref{ass:work} follows as a consequence of Assumption $\ref{ass:eth}$.

 A positive temperature Gibbs state is an example of a passive state.
 Ref.~\cite{Kou21} shows that, in the case of passive states, Planck’s principle applies exactly.
 A state is passive given an initial Hamiltonian if: \begin{enumerate} \item The state is diagonal in the energy basis of the Hamiltonian. \item The populations of the state in the energy basis are non-increasing with energy. \end{enumerate} Beyond Gibbs states, other examples include ground states and uniform distributions with no low energy cut-off.